 Breaking a sweat is good for both your mental and physical health in the colder months.
 Regular workouts can contribute to a strong immune system and can improve your mood.
 (And of course, if your winter goals include having an IRL peach emoji butt, exercise can help with that too.)

 3. Take care of your mental health.

 Many people suffer from Seasonal Affective Disorder (SAD), a type of depression typically brought on in the winter months.
 Even if you just experience mild winter blues, don’t forget that it’s worth taking a few minutes out of your day to nurture your mental health.
 This could mean taking some time to do something that makes you happy, like reading a book or taking a walk.
-It could also mean reaching out to your favorite people, prioritizing getting a healthy amount of sleep, or talking to a therapist.
-Some people swear by light therapy, which can help increase your mood on gray days.
+It could also mean reaching out to your favourite people, prioritizing getting a healthy amount of sleep, or talking to a therapist.
+Some people swear by light therapy, which can help increase your mood on grey days.

 4. Wash your hands.

 Like, a lot.
 Wash them before and after handling food, whenever you blow your nose or touch garbage, and after you hold onto a grimy pole on public transit.
 Take care not to touch your face too often during the day to avoid transmitting germs.
 (I can’t be the only one who uses my hand as a chin rest when I’m sitting in front of my laptop.)

 When it comes down to it, spending a day out in the cold isn’t really going to cause a cold.
 You’ll still want to bundle up, but that’s just because nobody likes to be shivering during their morning commute.
 (And because of hypothermia.
 Nobody wants hypothermia, right?)

 Knowing the true reasons for winter illness is one of your first lines of defence for staying well, so use your newfound wisdom to send colds and flu packing.
 Here’s to a healthier winter season.